CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 # Computing at Stanford
 In this lesson, we're going to talk about how to access the various computing resources at Stanford.
 Specifically we will talk about:
-1. Connecting to Wifi
+1. Connecting to Wi-Fi
 2. Two-Factor Authentication
 3. Stanford Computing Clusters
 4. Your website
 5. Miscellaneous Resources

-## Connecting to Wifi
+## Connecting to Wi-Fi
-If you haven't done this already, the first thing you will probably want to do is connect to the Wifi at Stanford.
+If you haven't done this already, the first thing you will probably want to do is connect to the Wi-Fi at Stanford.
 There are a few different networks on campus with different purposes:
 * Stanford Visitor - Open to anyone, accept agreement to connect
 * Stanford - General network, requires SUID login
 * Stanford Secure - Secure network, requires installing Stanford security configuration
-* Eduroam - For people visiting campus, you can use at other universities
+* Eduroam - For students visiting campus, you can use at other universities
 * Stanford Residences - Use in residences

-I recommend using Stanford or Stanford Secure, but some people use Stanford Visitor because there is no login or software involved.
+I recommend using Stanford or Stanford Secure.
 For now, try connecting to Stanford Visitor or Stanford and you can try connecting to Stanford Secure after class, since that requires some more work.
 This link will give you information about all of the networks: https://uit.stanford.edu/service/wirelessnet

 ## Two-Factor Authentication
-When you log onto most Stanford services, you will need to use two-factor authentication to log in.
+When you log onto many Stanford services, you will need to use two-factor authentication to log in.
 This website gives the information on how to set everything up: https://uit.stanford.edu/service/authentication/twostep

 To summarize, you can put in your phone number to set up the following methods of authentication:
 1. Duo Mobile push notification